Trauma Informed Training

 This training offers a look at both homelessness and housing from a trauma informed lens.
 First, through a deeper understanding of trauma, the attendees will apply the trauma informed framework onto the services they are providing.
 Examples from housing agencies involved in housing people experiencing chronic homelessness, HIV, and domestic violence will be reviewed and real case studies applying the trauma informed framework will be used in the training.

-Trauma and Parenting: Creating a Safe Home Base During a Pandemic
+Trauma and Parenting: Creating a Safe Home Base

 This training provides a framework to enhance parenting safety.
 A research-based overview, it focuses on the safety, child abuse law, casework practice and the interaction between parenting and the impact of trauma and the pandemic on both the child and parent.
 It considers emerging research into the intergenerational transmission of trauma as well as practice approaches to help parents increase both physical and emotional safety with their interactions with their children.